csi-lnmiit/S29_Food-calorie-estimator-using-images/README.md

 To estimate the volume, the authors calculate the scale factors based on calibration objects.
 The authors use a 1 CNY coin to show the specific process of calculating the volume.
 The diameter of the coin is 2.5 cm, and the side view’s scale factor was calculated with Equation 1.

+(alpha)s=5/(Ws+Hs)

+In this equation, Ws is the width of the bounding box, Hs is the height of the bounding box.
+Similarly, the top view’s scale can be calculated with Equation 2.

+(alpha)t=5/(Wt+Ht)

+After, the authors divide the foods into three categories based on shape: ellipsoid, column, irregular.
+Different volume estimation formula will be selected for different types of food, according to Equation 3.
+HS is the height of side view PS and LkS is the number of foreground pixels in row k (k ∈ 1,2,…,HS).
+LMAX = max(Lk ,…,Lk ), it records the maximum number of foreground pixels in PS. ß is a compensation factor (default value = 1.0).
+After that, for each food type there will be a unique value.